gabrielvincent/switcharoo/README.md

 This launches an interactive prompt to set up your configuration.
 The generated file will be located at `~/.config/hypr/hyprshell.conf`.

-If you want to modify these settings look at the [Documentation](CONFIGURE.md) for the config file.
+If you want to modify these settings, look at the [Documentation](CONFIGURE.md) for the config file.

 ### Config validation